AirBee-Bee/photo-carousel/README.md

 ## Usage

 1. run "npm install" to install dependencies
-1. run "mysql -u root server/schema.sql" to create the database
+1. run "mysql -u root < server/schema.sql" to create the database schema
 1. run "npm run seed-db" to seed the database
 1. run "npm run webpack-config" to build the bundle and configure webpack
 1. run "npm run server-start" to start the server on port 3000